BatoolBtoush/reading-notes/Class04.md

 After writing tests for functions in your actual code, can you be certain that you've actually tested all of the possible paths of those functions?

-To be 100% accurate that a certain function makes sense decpite passing the test you wrote for it, there's a package called **pytest-cov** on PyPI that can be downloaded and installed to help make sure of that.
+To be 100% accurate that a certain function makes sense despite passing the test you wrote for it, there's a package called **pytest-cov** on PyPI that can be downloaded and installed to help make sure of that.

 And after that's done, you can invoke pytest with the **--cov option**.
 This way you'll get a coverage report for every part of the Python library that your program or code used.